 As with much of the Pacific Northwest, April is a wet month in Vancouver.
 If you're visiting during this month, expect cloudy days and a near-constant drizzle over the city.
 However, Vancouver isn't nearly as cold as cities in Eastern Canada, like Montreal or Toronto, which may still be experiencing snow storms throughout April.
 And even though rain is typical, the likelihood of precipitation decreases drastically throughout the month.
 If you're visiting at the end of April, there's a good chance you'll catch some beautiful spring weather.

-- Average Daily Low: 43 degrees F (6 degrees C)
+- Average Daily Low: 43 degrees Fahrenheit (6 degrees Celsius)

 - Average Number of Days With Rain: 12 days

-April is a month where the climate rapidly changes, so expect lower temperatures and more rain at the beginning of the month and higher temperatures and more sun as you get closer to May.
+April is a month where the climate rapidly changes, so expect lower temperatures and more rain at the beginning of the month and warmer sunnier days as you get closer to May.
 Regardless of what part of the month you visit, you should always be prepared for a chance of rain.
-Precipitation in Vancouver is usually a persistent dampness as opposed to on-and-off downpours, but you'll still want to be prepared for rain.
+Vancouver's precipitation is more about a persistent dampness as opposed to on-and-off downpours, but you'll still want to be prepared for rain.

 What to Pack

 You're not likely to come across extremely cold or hot weather in Vancouver in April, but you'll still want to pack for a wide range of temperatures.
 Nights and mornings can be particularly chilly—especially when there is wind and rain—so at least one winter jacket is recommended.
 But you'll also want to pack layers that are easy to remove in case you're lucky enough to get some warm spring days of sunshine—T-shirts, long-sleeve shirts, sweaters, and comfortable jeans.